Ayurvedic Tongue Scraping Routine | Tongue Cleansing

 Ayurvedic Tongue Scraping | Tongue Cleansing

-Tongue cleaning or tongue scraping is a traditional Ayurvedic practice recommended within the Dinacharya daily routine.
+Tongue cleansing or tongue scraping is a traditional Ayurvedic practice recommended within the Dinacharya daily routine.
 Tongue scraping is usually followed by so-called Oil Pulling, being the next treatment in the sequence of wake-up activities.

-Click for more detailseBook | Click for details
+Click for more detailseBook | Learn more

 eBook - Dinacharya – Ayurvedic Daily Self-Care